Documentation Index

 Prev Next

-Suggested Readings: Guide to Events and Attributes, Data Collection, Data Ingestion
+Suggested Readings: Events and Attributes, Data Collection, Data Ingestion

-Insider’s Web SDK enables seamless data collection and real-time personalization by capturing detailed data on user attributes, behaviors, and interactions across your website.
+Insider Web SDK enables seamless data collection and real-time personalization by capturing detailed data on user attributes, behaviors, and interactions across your website.
 Once the integration is complete, you can immediately use this robust and unified data for customer identification, purchase tracking, and revenue analysis.
-This provides the foundation to personalize your users’ experience with dynamic content, create advanced segmentation with the help of attributes, and target users effectively across channels like Email, SMS, WhatsApp, and Facebook Custom Audiences channels.
+This provides the foundation for personalizing your users’ experience with dynamic content, creating advanced segmentation using attributes, and targeting users effectively across channels such as EmailSMSWhatsApp, and Facebook Custom Audiences.

 This guide aims to provide a complete outline of the following:

-When it comes to data collection, Insider products use two data structures: Events and Attributes.
+When it comes to data collection, Insider One products use two data structures: Events and Attributes.

 An event defines all the actions your users perform while interacting with your website, application, campaigns, and/or offline stores (e.g., viewing a page, adding an item to cart, completing a purchase, etc.).